 The study of these spaces is motivated in particular by various problems in physics, as liquid crystal theory, Yang-Mills-Higgs or Ginzburg-Landau models, where singularities of topological nature appear, yielding maps which are hence not continuous but belong to suitable Sobolev spaces, built up in view of the corresponding variational frameworks.
 Starting with the seminal works of Schoen and Uhlenbeck (\cite {SU}), this field of research has grown quite fast in the last decades.
 A central issue is the approximation of maps in $W^{s, p} (\mM, \mN)$ by smooth maps (or maps with singularities of prescribed type) between $\mM$ and $\mN$.
-Restricting ourselves to the case $s=1$, is as we will do actually in the rest of the paper, it is easily seen that, if $p>m\equiv \dim \mM$ then smooth maps are indeed dense in $W^{1, p} (\mM, \mN)$, with no restriction on the target manifold $\mN$, since they are already H\"older continuous due to Sobolev embedding, and standard arguments based on mollifying and reprojections allow to conclude.
+Restricting ourselves to the case $s=1$, as we will do in the rest of the paper, it is easily seen that, if $p>m\equiv \dim \mM$, then smooth maps are indeed dense in $W^{1, p} (\mM, \mN)$, with no restriction on the target manifold $\mN$.
+Indeed, if $p>m$, then maps in $W^{1, p} (\mM, \mN)$ are H\"older continuous due to Sobolev embedding: Standard arguments based on convolution by mollifiers and reprojections allow to conclude.
 The result and the argument extend to the limiting case $p=\dim \mM$.
-It turns out that, when $1\leq p<\dim \mM$, the answer to the approximation problem is strongly related to the nature of the $[p]$-th homotopy group $\pi_{[p]}(\mN)$ of the target manifold $\mN$, where $[p]$ denotes the largest integer less or equal to $p$.
+It turns out that, when $1\leq p<\dim \mM$, the answer to the approximation problem is strongly related to the $[p]$-th homotopy group $\pi_{[p]}(\mN)$ of the target manifold $\mN$, where $[p]$ denotes the largest integer less or equal to $p$.
 Indeed, if $\pi_{[p]}(\mN)\not =0$, then as we will recall below, one may construct maps in $W^{1,p}(\mM, \mN)$ which cannot be approximated by smooth maps between $\mM$ and $\mN$ for the \emph{strong topology} (see \cite{Be2}), whereas the condition $\pi_{[p]}(\mN) =0$ yields approximability be smooth maps when the domain has a simple topology, for instance a ball (see Sections I to IV in \cite {Be2}).
-When the domain $\mM$ has a more complicated topology, it was shown in \cite{HL1, HL2} that it might induce some other obstructions to the approximation problem, obstructions which has actually been mist in \cite{Be2}. \footnote { the argument in Section V \cite{Be2}, which is aimed to extend the case ob a cube to an arbitrary manifolds.}
+When the domain $\mM$ has a more sophisticated topology, it was shown in \cite{HL1, HL2} that the topology of $\mM$ might induce some additional obstructions to the approximation problem, obstructions which have actually been missed in \cite{Be2}. \footnote {The argument in Section V \cite{Be2}, which is aimed to extend the case of a cube to an arbitrary manifolds being erroneous.}